Have you developed agoraphobia?

 Agoraphobia is a painfully bewildering condition that can affect your interpersonal relationships.

-You may be familiar with the feeling of ‘going backwards’, when you just want to hide and it feels more comfortable to stay at home rather than going anywhere, even after being invited by friends.
-Your relationships and friendships bring you a mixed sense, a push-and-pull-feeling.
+You may be familiar with the feeling of ‘going backwards’, when you want to hide and it feels more comfortable to stay at home rather than going anywhere, even after being invited by friends.
+Your relationships and friendships bring you a mixed sense, a push-and-pull feeling.
 You might feel bad about your feelings, that people are not approachable.

 Going out can feel completely draining, like the life has been sucked out of you.
-Being in traffic, in front of crowds and in small enclosures is deeply distressing.
+Being in traffic, in front of crowds, and in small enclosures is deeply distressing.
 Waiting in store checkouts can cause reactions of nausea and sweating, ranging from minor anxiety to a full-blown cold sweat panic attack.
-Sometimes, when anxiety is so badly triggered by certain noises and lights, you might find yourself restricting going out for things unless they are absolutely essential.
+Sometimes, it is triggered by certain noises and lights, you might find yourself restricting going out for things unless they are essential.

 Fear grips people to an extent that the only way they can go places is with a partner, or to travel in a state of trance using sedative medication.
-A food shopping trip or a visit to the doctors can be extremely daunting, sometimes only made possible to cope by calling a taxi on needing to go out.
-Staying ‘inside’ protects from feeling ‘fully outside’ because asking for a ride to the shops or waiting in the car is the preferred option, while someone else, usually a partner or spouse goes into the shop.
-It is not uncommon for agoraphobia sufferers to wait until it is dark before putting the rubbish out or leaving it until you’ve nearly run out of food before going shopping.
+A food shopping trip or a doctor's visit can be extremely daunting, and sometimes only possible to cope with by calling a taxi.
+Staying ‘inside’ protects from feeling ‘fully outside’ because asking for a ride to the shops or waiting in the car is the preferred option, while someone else, usually a partner or spouse, goes into the shop.
+It is not uncommon for agoraphobia sufferers to wait until it is dark before putting the rubbish out or leaving it until they’ve nearly run out of food before going shopping.

 Psychotherapy can help you by enabling a safe and confidential space with a psychotherapist for dealing with any persistent anxiety or underlying PTSD that is causing your agoraphobia.
 Some people have experienced relief from agoraphobia with CBT (Cognitive Behavioural Therapy).
-Although CBT can help someone to examine thoughts in relation to resulting feelings and behaviour, many also experience relapse and find themselves back in therapy with returning symptoms.
-At times it might feel a really hard condition to manage, it isn’t a fun disorder but working through the anxiety in therapy can help to make enjoying going outside possible.
+Although CBT can help someone to examine thoughts, resulting feelings and behaviour, many also experience relapse and find themselves back in therapy with returning symptoms.
+At times, it might feel a hard condition to manage; it isn’t a fun disorder, but working through the anxiety in therapy can help to make enjoying going outside possible.

 Medication

-Calming high arousal levels with medication can be viewed as a temporary fix and it works by bringing everything down to a manageable level, to reduce anxiety, calming the system just enough to give you the necessary lift to help you to start getting yourself out gradually.
-The unfortunate downside of medication is the side effects that can leave you feeling very spaced-out and lethargic.
+Calming high arousal levels with medication can be viewed as a temporary fix, and it works by bringing everything down to a manageable level, reducing anxiety, calming the system just enough to give you the necessary lift to help you start getting yourself out gradually.
+The unfortunate downside of medication is the side effects that can leave you feeling very spaced out and lethargic.

 Mindfulness